Survivorship and Previvorship

 Sleep

 Sleep is important to overall wellness.
-The NCCN recommends that doctors ask survivors about their quality of sleep and check for underlying medical causes of sleep disturbances.
-Sleep experts can help develop plans for treating sleep disorders, which may include behavioral therapy, strategies for improving sleep habits and medication.
+There are many different reasons why survivors and previvors may suffer from sleep disturbances.
+The NCCN recommends that doctors ask patients about their quality of sleep and check for underlying medical causes of sleep disturbances.
+Sleep experts can help develop plans for treating sleep disorders.
+Treatments may include behavioral therapy, strategies for improving sleep habits, supplements and medication.

 Many cancer centers offer survivorship expertise and services, including fatigue clinics, sleep centers, experts, and pain management experts.
 Ask your doctor to refer you to experts who can address your symptoms and concerns.
 The following resources can help you find experts:

-• The North American Menopause Society is an organization for menopause experts.
+- The Menopause Society is an organization for menopause experts.
 Their website has a tool to help you find a qualified menopause expert in your area.

 Multiple cancers